 - Heavy-duty rubber gloves

-- TSP or other heavy-duty cleaners
+- TSP or another heavy-duty cleaner

 - Painter's tape

-- A paintbrush to cut-in around edges
+- Paintbrush to cut-in around edges

 2. Choose a Paint Color and Type